dmlc/dgl/examples/pytorch/grace/README.md

 python main.py --dataname cora --split public
 ```

-replace 'cora' with 'citeseer' or 'pubmed' if you would like to run this example on other datasets.
+replace 'cora' with 'citeseer' or 'pubmed' if you would like to run this example for other datasets.

 ## 	Performance

-We use the same hyper-parameter settings as provided by the author, you can check config.yaml for detailed hyper-parameters for each dataset.
+We use the same hyperparameter settings as provided by the author, you can check config.yaml for detailed hyper-parameters for each dataset.

 Random split (Train/Test = 1:9)